dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Scoping

-Like part files, the main library and all of its augmentations share a single top-level scope where declarations are defined.
+Like part files, the augmented library and all of its augmentations share a single top-level scope where declarations are defined.
 They also share a single private namespace.
-This means that private declarations in the main library or an augmentation are visible to all augmentations.
+This means that private declarations in the augmented library or an augmentation of it are visible to all augmentations.

-Unlike part files, an augmentation has its own import scope surrounding that that shared top-level scope.
-Any libraries the augmentation imports are visible only to that augmentation.
-Likewise, libraries imported by the main library are not implicitly imported by the augmentation.
+Unlike part files, an augmentation has its own import scope surrounding that shared top-level scope.
+Any libraries the augmentation imports are visible only to that library augmentation.
+Likewise, libraries imported by the augmented library are not implicitly imported by the library augmentation.

-Exports in an augmentation are applied to the main library and become exports from the main library's namespace.
+Exports in a library augmentation are applied to the augmented library and become exports from the augmented library's namespace.

-The static and instance member namespaces for an augmented type are shared across the declaration of the type in the main library and all augmentations of that type.
+The static and instance member namespaces for an augmented type are shared across the declaration of the type in the augmented library and all augmentations of that type.
 Identifiers in the bodies of members (both implicit ones and explicit uses like `this.` or `TypeName.`) are resolved against that complete merged namespace.
 For example:

 ```dart
 // Main library "some_lib.dart":